dgsergio/pin-board-quotes/README.md

 # Pin Board Quotes

 ### Tareas pendientes
-- New note button if there is less than 3 notes
+- Set color on new note
+- Click on board new note?